RMS Durham Castle: Construction and service

-Durham Castle sailed on the East African route from 1931, travelling via the Suez Canal, and was withdrawn from service in 1939 after being replaced by RMS Pretoria Castle.
+Durham Castle sailed on the East African route from 1931, travelling via the Suez Canal, and was withdrawn from service in 1939 after being replaced by Pretoria Castle.
 The Admiralty acquired her after the outbreak of the Second World War for use as a storeship.
 She was taken in tow, bound for Scapa Flow as a base accommodation ship, but on 26 January 1940 she struck a mine off Cromarty and sank.
 The mine was probably one that had been laid by U-57.